 When I switch to fullscreen mode on macOS X, I am unable to edit some of the masks.
 It works in windowed mode, but it looks like selecting the ellipse mask tools blocks the UI, i.e. the UI is not updated anymore.
 When I go back to windowed mode, I can see, that masks have been added and that other changes I did by accident are applied as well (e.g. when I click on buttons in the not responding UI).
 But in fullscreen mode, nothing really changes.
 Fullscreen is my default mode of operation.

 I noticed problems with mask in earlier versions of darktable.
 The brush masks previously showed the same/similar behavior, but now the ellipse masks seem to be effected.
 Circle and path masks seem unaffected as well (I never hat problems with these).
 Since I rarely used brush masks, I didn't report earlier.

-#1 Updated by Christian Stussak over 2 years ago
+#1 Updated by Christian Stussak almost 3 years ago

 I just tested again in windowed mode and I noticed, that when I create a new ellipse mask and then hover over the area between the dashed and the solid line of the mask, the size of the darktable window changes.
 It resizes in horizontal direction only and becomes larger than the size of my screen.
 This doesn't happen with the other mask tools.

 My guess is that this becomes a problem in fullscreen mode because the window size cannot be enlarged further.
 My screen resolution is 1680x1050 (native MacBook Pro ~2012).